 504-3 RESEARCH IN ADVANCED NURSING PRACTICE.

-Analyze, evaluate and synthesize health-related research and evidence-based practice reviews for the improvement of nursing practice.
+Analyze, evaluate and synthesize healthrelated research and evidence-based practice reviews for the improvement of nursing practice.
 Prerequisite or Co-requisites: NURS 500, PAPA 412, PAPA 420, or approval of Assistant Dean for the graduate program.

-- 505-3 HEALTH POLICY AND ADVANCED NURSING PRACTICE. - Focus on the dynamics of health policy and nursing's role in complex health care systems.
-Prerequisite: graduate standing. - 507-3 EMERGING ROLE IN ADVANCED NURSING PRACTICE.
-Foster the emergence of the Advanced Nursing Practice role with exploration of legal, organizational, regulatory, professional, ethical, cultural, and social issues relevant to health care.
-Prerequisite: graduate standing. - 513-3-4 ADVANCED HEALTH ASSESSMENT AND PRACTICUM.
+505-3 HEALTH POLICY AND ADVANCED NURSING PRACTICE.
+Focus on the dynamics of health policy and nursing's role in complex health care systems.
+Prerequisite: graduate standing.

+507-3 EMERGING ROLE IN ADVANCED NURSING PRACTICE.
+Foster the emergence of the advanced nursing practice role with exploration of legal, organizational, regulatory, professional, ethical, cultural, and social issues relevant to health care.
+Prerequisite: graduate standing.

+510-3 HEALTH CARE INFORMATICS.
+Critical elements of healthcare informatics for advanced nursing practice including searching, managing, and evaluating data, analyzing information systems, and integrating technology into practice.
+Prerequisite: admission to the program or permission of Assistant Dean for the graduate program.

+513-3-4 ADVANCED HEALTH ASSESSMENT AND PRACTICUM.
 Advanced health assessment knowledge and skills with emphasis on the development of a foundation from which assessment data can be used for future clinical decision-making.
-Prerequisites or Co-requisite: NURS 514, NURS 515, and NURS 516 or approval of the Assistant Dean for the graduate program. - 514-4 ADVANCED HUMAN PHYSIOLOGY.
+Prerequisites or Co-requisite: NURS 515 and NURS 516 or approval of the Assistant Dean for the graduate program.

+514-4 ADVANCED HUMAN PHYSIOLOGY.
 An organ-system approach is used to examine physiological processes across the life span.
-Prerequisite: graduate standing. - 515-4 ADVANCED HUMAN PATHOPHYSIOLOGY.
-Focus on pathophysiologic processes that result in altered function in selected organ systems across the life-span.
-Prerequisite or Co-requisites: NURS 514 or approval of the Assistant Dean for the graduate program. - 516-3 PHARMACOLOGY FOR ADVANCED NURSING PRACTICE.
+Prerequisite: graduate standing.

+515-4 ADVANCED HUMAN PATHOPHYSIOLOGY.
+Focus on pathophysiologic processes that result in altered function in selected organ systems across the lifespan.
+Prerequisite or Corequisites: NURS 514 or approval of the Assistant Dean for the graduate program.

+516-3 PHARMACOLOGY FOR ADVANCED NURSING PRACTICE.
 Pharmacokinetics, pharmacodynamics, and pharmacotherapeutics of multiple drug categories.
 Emphasis on drug interactions within the context of pathophysiology processes, age, developmental state, and ethnicity.
-Prerequisite or Co-requisites: NURS 514 and NURS 515 or approval of the Assistant Dean for the graduate program.
+Prerequisite or Co-requisites: NURS 515 or approval of the Assistant Dean for the graduate program.